decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-24-two-round-ps.md

 ## Notes

 We note that a similar change under the same granular synchrony assumption allows Hydrangea to operate under $n = 3f+2p+1$.
 Specifically, if there is a fast commit for $x$ with $n-p$ votes in a view, a subsequent leader will obtain a fast certificate for $x$ since, $n-p-f$ of these votes are honest, and by the granular synchrony assumption, the leader receives $\geq n-p-2f = f+p+1$ of these votes.
 A similar change applies to Alpenglow as well.

+This post belongs to the two-round Simplex-style line collected in the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Acknowledgments